 The pressure to do certain things at a certain age, why complicate things?
 Why are you letting your age restricts you?
 Why do you let people define your age for you?
 Shouldn’t it be you be in control of your life?

 What if a person wants to start anew at 29, when previously they’ve a rough life?
 Are they a failure at 29?
 What if a person was landed with depression and anxiety until her 32nd birthday, is she a failure at 32?
 What if a guy wants to start afresh from prison at 21, is he a failure at 21?
-What if a person at 50 wants to do a career switch, are they a disappointment at 50 because society sets it out that at 50, you’re supposed to just continue life, and be uninspired?
+What if 50-year-olds want to do a career switch?
+Are they a disappointment at 50 because society sets it out that at 50, you’re supposed to just continue life and be uninspired?

 Who exactly decides what’s a failure or a success?
 Yes, no one except only you.